 Makes for a sort of Bilingual Bonus when all of the New Californa Republic troops pointedly use the Anglified pronounciation of Caesar's name.
 At least one bit of dialogue indicates that they're aware of how he wants his name said, they just don't care, given that the Legion and the Republic are at war.

-).
-And some Ominous Latin Chanting on the soundtrack as well (but moreso in the sequel, Assassins Creed Brotherhood).
+Ezio Auditore's Post-Mortem One-LinerCatch Phrase from Assassin's Creed II: Requiescat in pace (Rest in Peace* Actually, "requiescat" is the active subjunctive third-person singular present tense (of "requiesco") that means "he/she/it may/must/should rest".
+"May you rest in peace" would be Requiescas in pace.).
+And some Ominous Latin Chanting on the soundtrack as well (but moreso in the sequel, Assassin's Creed: Brotherhood).
 It also appears in speech at times, such as Rodrigo Borgia holding mass in the Sistine Chapel right before Ezio attempts to assassinate him.